 Historic and cultural resources within and in proximity to the Middle Mississippi River have been, and continue to be, subjected to natural riverine processes (e.g., bankline and riverbed erosion).
 Anthropogenic changes to the system have also impacted those resources since at least the 18th century.
 As Euro-American settlements developed along the river, levee systems began to be constructed by landowners and communities for flood control.
 Beginning in the mid-19th century, structures were constructed in the river to modify water-flow to either decrease or increase sedimentation in specific locations.
 Dikes, for example, directed the water current to eliminate sandbars, and hurdles were used to close off chutes between towheads and riverbanks causing them to fill with sediment, and effectively narrow the river.
-While specific cultural resources might be adversely impacted by increased waterflow and resulting erosion, others were protected by increased sedimentation.
-In 1879 the Mississippi River Commission (MRC) was created by Congress to promote commerce and prevent flooding.
+While specific cultural resources might be adversely impacted by increased waterflow and resulting erosion, others were protected by Congress to promote commerce and prevent flooding.
 Part of the MRC mission was to permanently locate and deepen the navigation channel and stabilize river banks.
 The construction of dikes and embankments has greatly reduced bankline erosion and halted river migration, thereby protecting cultural resources, both known and unknown, from destruction.